A busy downtown main street in the morning sun, pedestrians crossing in front of a marble-and-glass government building flying an American flag.

 The lag-lead trap closes either by reform or by collapse.
 There is no third option.
 Detroit chose collapse.
 New York City in 1975 chose reform — under the duress of imminent bankruptcy.
 Stockton chose collapse.
 Cleveland chose reform.
 The communities that chose reform did so because organized citizens — bond analysts, journalists, civic leagues, taxpayer associations — forced the political class to act before the math forced them to.

-The window for Sarasota County, for St. Petersburg, for Tampa, for every Florida county and municipality, and for the equivalent jurisdictions across the country, is open today.
+The window is open today — for every county and city now writing budgets against a revenue base that has stopped growing.
 The private sector is providing the productivity playbook in real time.
 The federal government has demonstrated that even very large workforce reductions are operationally achievable.
 The technology stack — Supabase, Next.js, AI-augmented financial analysis, public dashboards — is accessible to any citizen group with the discipline to use it.

 The government works for the people.
 When it forgets that — and most local governments have — it falls to the people to remind it.